magpylib/magpylib/docs/_pages/page_01_introduction.md

 print(sens.orientation.as_euler('xyz', degrees=True))    # out: [0.
 0. 0.]
 ```

-Set absolute object position/orientation at initialization or using the attribute setter methods.
+Set absolute object position/orientation at initialization or through the properties directly.
 Add relative position/orientation with the `move` and `rotate` methods,

 ```python
 import magpylib as magpy